Phixyn/python-scripts/README.md

 ## URL Markify

+> Usage: ./url_markify.py

 Generates a nicely formatted website link in Markdown syntax.
 For example:

 `[Phixyn - Blog](https://phixyn.com/blog)`

 This script requires third-party modules listed in `requirements.txt`.
 These can be quickly installed using `pip install -r requirements.txt` globally or in a virtual environment.

+## Markdown File Generator

+> Usage: ./generate_md_wiki_file.py

+Generates a Markdown file for use with Simiki or similar wikis, based on a template.
+Handles YAML metadata generation.

+This is mostly for personal use, but feel free to use if you want a pretty Markdown file with some YAML metadata!

+Here's an example of what gets generated: [https://github.com/Phixyn/mwiki/blob/master/template.md](https://github.com/Phixyn/mwiki/blob/master/template.md)

 ## Python Twitch URL Grabber [broken]